Skip to main content Skip to footer

 Need to know

 Start with what the user needs to know at the very top of a page.
 What is the main thing they would be coming to your page for and what information do they need to complete their goal?
-This information should go directly to the top of the page, e.g., for an event page, start with what the event is, where it is, and when it is.
-If you're not sure what the user needs, thinking about answering these five questions: who, what, where, when, why and how.
+This information should go directly to the top of the page (e.g., for an event page start with what the event is, where it is, and when it is).

 Tip: imagine that you're speaking to someone who's asking you for help.
 What would say right away to answer their questions and help them complete their goals?